sentubiswas013/Javascript/code/question-08-angular-basic.md

      - It supports features like lazy loading, AOT (Ahead of Time) compilation, and improved dependency injection.
      - Angular provides better performance, improved tooling, and supports mobile and desktop applications.

-### 3. **What is TypeScript**
-    TypeScript is a programming language that is a superset of JavaScript.
-It adds features like static typing, which helps catch errors during development, and allows developers to define variable types.
-TypeScript code is compiled into regular JavaScript, which can run in any browser or JavaScript environment.
-It helps make code more predictable, maintainable, and easier to debug.

 5. ### What are the key components of Angular?
     Angular has the key components below,